Papua New Guinean nationality law: German and British protectorates (1884–1914)

 In 1902, after the Federation of Australia became Commonwealth of Australia, the authority for the colony passed from Britain to Australia.
-In 1905 Australia passed the Papua Act of 1905, renaming the area as the Territory of Papua, officially taking over administration of its new territory in 1906.
+In 1905 Australia passed the Papua Act 1905, renaming the area as the Territory of Papua, officially taking over administration of its new territory in 1906.
 Though the concept of Australian nationality was debated during the constitutional deliberations, the "supranational concept of British nationality" prevailed and the constitution was silent on the issue.
 After federation, one of the first acts passed by the Australian parliament was the Immigration Restriction Act 1901, which formed the basis of the White Australia policy which imposed racial restrictions on immigration until 1973.
 While the policy prohibited males of various ethnicities who could not pass a literacy test, it allowed wives and children regardless of their ethnicity, even if they were illiterate, as long as the husband was an eligible immigrant.
 The Australian Naturalisation Act 1903 expressly prohibited native persons of Africa, Asia, or the Pacific Islands, except New Zealand, from being naturalised.
 In 1911, at the Imperial Conference a decision was made to draft a common nationality code for use across the empire.
 The British Nationality and Status of Aliens Act 1914 allowed local jurisdictions in the self-governing colonies to continue regulating nationality in their territories, but also established an imperial nationality scheme throughout the realm.